Lyrrad/multidrive/README.md

 ## Known issues

-On a 32-bit system, can't upload files bigger than 4GB to Amazon Cloud Drive.
-It is an issue with requests-toolbelt and has been reported.
-It has been fixed with this pull request: https://github.com/sigmavirus24/requests-toolbelt/pull/81

-An error is returned if uploading a file greater than 10GB to Amazon Cloud Drive.
+An error may be returned if uploading a file greater than 10GB to Amazon Cloud Drive.
 A report with Amazon has been filed.
 The file appears to upload properly after a short delay.

 A possibly related issue is that downloading a file greater than 10GB is not supported from Amazon Cloud Drive.
 You have to use the Desktop version of Amazon Cloud Drive (for Mac or PC), and you can only download your entire library at once.